Jerry's Gemstone and Jewelry Cleaning Guide

 There are many cleaning wipes on the market today that are already have cleaning solutions in them.
 As you polish your jewelry try to avoid rubbing it over your gems.
 (Note: don’t use a cleaning wipe on plated jewelry unless the product says it is designed for that use due to the fact that the plating is usually very thin and could be damaged.)

 Before cleaning silver and gold, you might want to use a rouge cloth to remove fine scratches.
-Silver when it is heavily oxidized may need to be dipped into liquid silver cleaner before cleaning.
+Silver when it is heavily oxidized may need to be professionally polished and cleaned.
+If any of your jewelry items have a patina applied, take these to a professional for cleaning.
 Platinum cannot be polished at home so just clean according to this guide.

 *The Care Guide*